 However, some people are more sensitive to even small amounts of THC allowed in legal hemp flowers.
 Our body contains two types of cannabinoid receptors, CB1 and CB2.
 CBG works directly upon these two receptors, which divide as the following.

 - Gastrointestinal Tract

 CBG works by binding both receptors where it is thought to strengthen the function of anandamide.
 This neurotransmitter plays a role in enhancing pleasure and motivation, regulating appetite and sleep, and alleviating pain.
 Unlike THC, CBG will not get you high.
 Moreover, scientists believe CBG can counteract and shut the ‘heady’ effects that many consumers feel when they experience a cannabis-induced high.

 CBG works against the effects of intoxicating THC like CBD.
 It has also been proven that it can activate CB1 receptors like CBD, which lowers the intoxication of THC.
 This shows that if an individual takes cannabis with the full attention of CBG and CBD, it could control the intoxication and bring back clarity to the person.

-The endocannabinoid system is full of molecules and receptors responsible for keeping the body in an optimal state, and it processes CBG.
-Our body has natural endocannabinoids, which Cannabigerol imitates.
+The endocannabinoid system is made of molecules and receptors in our bodies that are responsible for keeping our bodies in an optimal state.

 Benefits of CBG